vicr123/AstralMod/README.md

 - `--blueprint` Runs AstralMod as AstralMod Blueprint.
 The version number is replaced with "Blueprint" and the prefix is changed.
 - `--debug` Enables debugging output in the console
 - `--nowelcome` Disables the welcome message that AstralMod sends when it joins a new server
+- `--nousername` Stops AstralMod from changing its username to the one specified in the config
 - `--novacuum` Disables the periodic cleanup of the settings file
 - `--httpserver` Enables the web interface, accessible at http://127.0.0.1:28931